 There are three types of P2P lending.
 The types are; equity crowdfunding, rewards-based crowdfunding and peer-to-peer lending.
-Each are covered by the same legislation and the major finding is owners and managers at the crowdfunding platform has no criminal records.
+Each area covered by the same legislation and the major finding is owners and managers at the crowdfunding platform has no criminal records.
 Furthermore, they have to provide the investors with the information covering the asset safekeeping.
 Crowdfunding providers are obligated to protect both the investors and the businesses.
 Hence, thorough due diligence has to be conducted.
-Lastly, the management has to have explicit knowledge, skills and experience in order to manage the crowdfunding service.
+Lastly, the management has to have explicit knowledge, skills, and experience in order to manage the crowdfunding service.

 The Three Types of P2P lending

 There are three types of P2P lending according to the European Commission.
-The three categories are; Equity crowdfunding, rewards-based crowdfunding and Peer-to-peer lending.
+The three categories are; Equity crowdfunding, rewards-based crowdfunding, and Peer-to-peer lending.

 The equity crowdfunding method consists of selling a stake of your business to a number of investors.
 The return is the equity from the investors.
-Equity funding is a established methods, e,g, with private equity, venture capital and angel investing.
+Equity funding is an established method, e,g, with private equity, venture capital and angel investing.
 The main difference with crowdfunding and the other traditional types is that crowdfunding offers investment to hundreds or even thousands of investors.
 Whereas traditionally it would be 1-on-1 investments.

 Rewards-based crowdfunding is when an investor donates equity to a business or project with the expectation to later get a non-financial reward in return.
-The rewards can very from goods to services.
+The rewards can vary from goods to services.
 Equity invested by the investor does not have to be repaid with this type of crowdfunding.
 The equity seeker has to provide the promised service of good, instead of financial repayment.